Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 latency for a connection will be established as the maximum value of latencies proposed by the initiator and responder.

-## Timestamp Based Packet Delivery {#tsbpd}
+## Timestamp-Based Packet Delivery {#tsbpd}

-The goal of the SRT Timestamp Based Packet Delivery (TSBPD) mechanism is to reproduce the output of the sending application (e.g., encoder) at the input of the receiving application (e.g., decoder) in live data transmission mode (see {{data-transmission-mode}}).
+The goal of the SRT Timestamp-Based Packet Delivery (TSBPD) mechanism is to reproduce the output of the sending application (e.g., encoder) at the input of the receiving application (e.g., decoder) in live data transmission mode (see {{data-transmission-mode}}).
 It attempts to reproduce the timing of packets committed by the sending application to